 Preparing for a Background Check

 Are you ready for an employer to check your background?
-If you are job searching, it's a good idea to know about any red flags that might be on your record, so you can plan on how to handle them.
+If you are job searching, it's a good idea to know about any red flags on your record, so you can plan how to handle them.

 There is no imperative to share information that may detract from your candidacy unless you are directly questioned about that aspect by an employer.
-If you do decide to explain any issues, you should generally wait until an employer mentions that they are conducting a background check and requests your permission to proceed or at least until you have made a favorable impression through the interview process.
+If you do decide to explain any issues, you should generally wait until an employer mentions they are conducting a background check and requests your permission to proceed or at least until you have made a favorable impression through the interview process.

 Keep your explanations short, and focus on how you have made changes to overcome any problems.
 For example, if your credit score is low but impacted by a spouse and you have subsequently separated, you might mention those circumstances.